Vocational Education at SFX

 Trade Training Centre

-The TTC has been purpose built and is well equipped to deliver construction and furniture qualifications.
-Facilities include a computer lab, meeting room, fully functional work room, machinery room, store room and a commercial kitchen.
+The TTC is purpose-built and is well equipped to deliver the Construction Pathways qualification and the Timber Making course.
+Facilities include a computer lab, meeting room, fully functional workroom, machinery room and storeroom.

-Construction students have built cubby houses, chicken coups, dog kennels and rabbit hutches, that now can be found in backyards across the ACT and NSW.
-The high demand for these is testament to the skill level of the students and the quality of construction.
-Every year furniture items designed and built by students are entered in the Royal Canberra Show Competitions with many prizes being collected.
-In 2016 a senior student took out first place with his hand-crafted table.
+Construction students have built cubby houses, chicken coups, dog kennels and rabbit hutches, now homed in backyards across the ACT and NSW.
+The high demand for these is a testament to the skill level of the students and the quality of construction.
+Regularly, furniture items designed and built by students are entered in the Royal Canberra Show Competition, with many prizes being collected.

-Over the years, Year 10 Introduction to Construction students, under the guidance of their teacher, have donated their time and newly acquired skills to build raised vegetable gardens for our Sustainable garden Marymead and local primary school.
-Our Sustainable Garden is also the home of a cubby house and chicken coup that were constructed by Year 11 and 12 students undertaking Certificate ll in Construction Pathways.
+Over the years, Year 10 Introduction to Construction students, under the guidance of their teacher, have donated their time and newly acquired skills to build raised vegetable gardens for the SFX Sustainable Garden, Marymead and local primary school.
+SFX Sustainable Garden is also the home of a cubby house and chicken coup that were constructed by Year 11 and 12 students undertaking Certificate II in Construction Pathways.

 SFX has a successful track record with ASBAs.
-Generally, ASBAs roll into a full Australian Apprenticeship when the student completes Year 12.
-Over the years our students have been nominated for and won the ACT Australian School Based Apprentice of the Year.
-The slide show at the top of this page includes our current ASBA students in their work place.
+Generally, ASBAs roll into an Apprenticeship when the student completes Year 12.
+Over the years our students have been nominated for and won the ACT Australian School-Based Apprentice of the Year.
+The slide show at the top of this page includes ASBA students in their workplace.

-An ASBA offers students, 15 years of age or over, the opportunity to achieve a nationally recognised vocational qualification by combining paid work and training as part of their education program.
+An ASBA offers students, 15 years of age or over, the opportunity to achieve a nationally-recognised vocational qualification by combining paid work and training as part of their college program.

 An ASBA fits within a student’s study program whilst at school and can count toward their ACT Senior Secondary Certificate.